 The 30 members of the Board of Deacons are called to ministries of care and compassion.
 These ministries include visits to the homebound and hospitalized as well as a Day of Caring, in which they coordinate yard work and small home repairs for the elderly and others.

-- Day of Care: Along with other volunteers and first responders, Deacons visit the homes of seniors, homebound residents and single parents during the spring to assist with home projects.
+- Days of Care: Along with other volunteers and first responders, Deacons visit the homes of seniors, homebound residents and single parents during the spring and fall to assist with home projects.

 - Camp Sunshine: Deacons host young oncology patients from an area hospital and their families for a day of fun, swimming, canoeing and food at Camp Loughridge, an FPC retreat.